Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 The source is in github https://github.com/JoergS5/RepRapFirmware/tree/3.5-dev/src/Movement/Kinematics RobotKinematics.cpp is code which is used by RRF directly.
 RobotKinematics1 to 4.cpp is code which is independent of RRF and can run and be tested outside RRF.
+> The code includes the iteration-based DH code, it will be updated with the new screw theory based code at mid march.
+{.is-info}

 The robot is dicussed in the Duet forum at: [robot thread](https://forum.duet3d.com/topic/17421/robotic-kinematics/285) and in a few additional forum threads about robot prototypes.